-Driving under the influence, or DUI is defined as driving while under the influence of alcohol or drugs.
-In California, as in many other states, DUI is also alternatively defined as driving with a blood alcohol content at or above .08%.
-Those are two different crimes, as many person might not be impaired with a blood alcohol level of .08% and others will be impaired at lower level then .08% BAC.
-Both crimes are found in the California Vehicle Code section 23152 paragraphs (a) and (b).
-In California and therefore in Los Angeles, a DUI can be an aggravated DUI when one of several factors are present.
-First, the actual level of impairment, to wit, a person who has a high blood alcohol level, such as at .20% BAC, will be prosecuted more severely than a person with a low blood alchohol level, such as .08% BAC.
-Other factors are speeding over 30 MHP above the speed limit, presence of minors in the car, and an accident.
+Driving under the influence, abbreviated in California as “DUI”, is defined as driving while under the influence of alcohol or drugs, or both.
+In California, as in many other states, DUI is also defined as driving with a blood alcohol content at or above .08%.
+Thus, there are two different ways to define the crime of DUI.
+In Los Angeles DUI prosecutions, the prosecutors will often charge both crimes because some people are not impaired when their blood alcohol level is .08% or even higher, and others are impaired at a lower level than .08% BAC.
+California DUI crimes are found in the California Vehicle Code sections 23152 and 23153.
+Usually, a person arrested for a DUI in Los Angeles, or anywhere in California, can face an aggravated DUI when one of several factors is present.

-Ultimately, if someone dies after a DUI-related accident, Los Angeles District Attorney can and often does charge murder, under California Penal Code section 187(a).
-This murder charge that is based on a death causign DUI in Los Angeles would be a second-degree murder under PC 187(a) which carries a punishment from 15 years to life in the California State Prison.
-It is commonly called a “Watson”, murder and is the most severe offense that a Los Angeles DUI driver can commit and it has the most severe punishments and Los Angles drivers can face.
+If someone dies after a DUI-related accident, Los Angeles District Attorney can and often do charge murder, which is a violation of California Penal Code section 187(a).
+Such a murder charge based on a DUI in Los Angeles that resulted in a death is a second-degree murder that carries, upon conviction, a sentence of up to 15 years to life in the California State Prison.
+Such DUI is commonly referred to as “Watson”, murder and is one of the most severe offenses that a Los Angeles DUI driver can face because it carries a life sentence, which is the most severe punishment that Los Angles DUI driver can face.

-The expression “Watson murder” originates from People v.
-Watson, a 1981 California Supreme Court case.
-This case surrounded a debate on whether or not it is possible for a person who has no intention of killing someone to be guilty of murder.
-The court decided that it is possible on a “implied malice” doctrine.
-Yet, in Los Angeles DUI prosecutution, unlike for example, in Orange County DUI prosecutions, it is rare to be charge murder if the impaired driver had a clean record prior to the death causing DUI in Los Angeles.
-The reasons prosecutors do not charge Watson “murder” during 1st DUI prosecution where death is involved has to do with perceived DUI driver argument that he had no idea how dangerour it is. the knowledge that drinking and driving are dangerous to human life.
-In Los Angeles DUIs, if someone dies as a result of a DUI, and there is no prior criminal record, prosecutors will charge vehicular manslaughter.
+The expression “Watson murder” comes from the 1981 California Supreme Court case of People v.
+Watson.
+That case involves a discussion on whether or not it is possible for a person who has no intention of killing someone to be guilty of murder.
+The court decided that it is possible based on an “implied malice” doctrine.
+In Los Angeles DUI prosecution, unlike for example, in Orange County DUI prosecutions, it is rare to be charged with murder if the impaired driver had a clean record prior to a DUI that resulted in death.
+The reasons Los Angeles DUI prosecutors do not charge Watson “murder” during 1st DUI where someone dies, have to do with an argument, often raised by DUI drivers, that Defendant had no knowledge of how dangerous is a DUI.
+Usually, in Los Angeles DUIs, if someone dies as a result of a DUI, and there is no prior criminal record, Los Angeles DUI prosecutors will charge vehicular manslaughter instead of murder.
 There is a big difference between manslaughter and murder because vehicular manslaughter carries a maximum punishment of 10 years, whereas murder carries a punishment of life in prison.

 For Los Angeles DUI, prosecutors normally only charge you with murder if you have been told before about the dangers of drinking and driving.
-This is known as “Watson admonition”— and is an official warning that is given to most persons who are convicted of DUI.
+This is known as the “Watson admonition”— and is an official warning that is given to most persons who are convicted of DUI.
 This “admonition” is also part of plea forms and all judges read it into the records at the end of a DUI plea.
-For Los Angeles DUI, when one does not have a DUI conviction in the past, a Los Angeles DUI defendant that caused someone to die, will probably be charged with gross vehicular manslaughter while intoxicated or vehicular manslaughter while intoxicated only.
-Recently there has been a trend to prosecute cases that do not have prior DUI conviction.
+For Los Angeles DUI, when one does not have a DUI conviction in the past, a Los Angeles DUI defendant that caused someone to die will probably be charged with gross vehicular manslaughter while intoxicated or vehicular manslaughter while intoxicated.
+Recently there has been a trend to prosecute Watson Murders for Defendants that have no prior DUI conviction.
 For example, in a recent case of People v.
-Davion Murphy, a Los Angeles case that was prosecuted in Lancaster for a DUI causing death, a Watson Murder, the notice element was based on a multi-day class that Murphy took as a minor.
-This class was taken 3 years prior to the collision to educate minors on dangers of drunk driving in Los Angeles and elsewhere.
+Davion Murphy, a Los Angeles case that was prosecuted in Lancaster for a DUI causing death, a Watson Murder, the notice element was based on a multi-day driving class that Murphy took as a minor.
+This class was taken 3 years prior to the collision to educate minors on the dangers of drunk driving in Los Angeles and elsewhere.
 This class was taken 2 years prior to Mr. Davion Murphy getting a California Driver’s License.
-At the time Davion Murphy applied for driver’s license, the application form had a “Watson Advisement”.
+At the time Davion Murphy applied for a driver’s license, the application form had a “Watson Advisement”.
 Watson Advisement reads in relavant parts:

 “…being under the influence of alcohol or drugs, or both, impairs the ability to safely operate a motor vehicle.
 Therefore, it is extremely dangerous to human life to drive while under the influence of alcohol or drugs, or both.
 If I drive while under the influence of alcohol or drugs, or both, and as a result, a person is killed, I can be charged with murder.”

-The same advisement is present in Los Angeles DUI plea form.
-The Los Angeles District Attorney Office is getting accostomed to the idea that prior DUI conviction “Watson” advisement is not necessary to charge a Watson murder.
-In case of Mr. Murphy, he killed three people, a family who were traveling together in their car.
-It could have been the reason Los Angeles District Attorney charged Watson murder, but it creates a dangerous precedent where Los Angeles District Attorney will not be hesitant to charge murder DUI in Los Angeles on less serious facts.
-The law has no requirement that prior DUI conviction is requuired for Watson murder; the Los Angeles District Attorney simply relied on its custom to charge Watson murder with a prior DUI conviction.
-Now, prios “driver education classes” and advisement on Driver’s License application forms could be suffiient reasons for the prosecutors to charge murder charges afte a death causing DUI in Los Angeles.
+The same advisement is present on all Los Angeles DUI plea forms.
+The Los Angeles District Attorney’s Office is getting accustomed to the idea that prior DUI conviction “Watson” advisement is not necessary to charge a Watson murder.
+In the case of Mr. Murphy, the prosecution in part was driven by the extreme facts of the case.
+Mr. Murphy collided with a car, killing three people, an entire family who were traveling together in their car.
+Los Angeles DUI Attorney believes that this is one of the top reasons Los Angeles District Attorney charged Murphy with a Watson Murder.
+This prosecution however creates a dangerous precedent where Los Angeles District Attorneys will be more likely to charge murder DUI in Los Angeles on less serious facts.
+The law has no requirement that a prior DUI conviction is required for Watson Murder; the Los Angeles District Attorney simply follows its policy when deciding to charge Watson with murder for defendants who have prior DUI convictions.
+Yet, in the case of Murphy, there were no prior and his “driver education classes” and advisement on Driver’s License application forms are the only and sufficient reasons for the prosecutors to charge murder after a death causing DUI in Los Angeles.

-In California, a jury can only find you guilty of Watson’s “DUI” murder if they believe that you acted with “implied malice”.
+In California, a jury can only find a person guilty of Watson’s “DUI” murder if they believe that you acted with “implied malice”.
 To prove “implied malice” Los Angeles DA has to prove to the jury that: